Salvatore Lanna: From Chievo to Torino

 He is one of the most famous players in the history of Chievo, having played there for eleven seasons.

 After Chievo were relegated to Serie B in 2007, he was transferred to Torino on a three-year contract.

 In August 2008, newly promoted Bologna agreed a fee with Torino to sign Lanna in a co-ownership deal.

 Reggiana

 He has played for Reggiana from the 2010–11 season until the end of December 2011.

-Italian national
+Italy national team

-Late in 2002, he was called up twice to the Italian national team by their then-coach Giovanni Trapattoni, but he did not get to play a game either time.
+Late in 2002, he was called up twice to the Italy national team by their then-coach Giovanni Trapattoni, but he did not get to play a game either time.

 Coaching career

 On 3 January 2012 he was announced as new assistant coach of Reggiana in Lega Pro Prima Divisione.

 In December 2016, he was named the new assistant coach of Palermo as part of Eugenio Corini's backroom staff.
 He left the club following Corini's resignations in January 2017.

 He successively followed Corini on his coaching experiences at Novara, Brescia and Lecce.
 In August 2022, he again followed Corini after he agreed to return at Palermo.